 Students may download and use education versions of many software that will be taught throughout their courses.
 See the following webpage for details:

 The Microsoft Developer Network Academic Alliance(MSDNAA) agreement with Microsoft provides the following operating systems and software packages to the students of MMET/PS:

 The latest versions of Microsoft Windows OS, Visual Studio, Microsoft Visio, Microsoft Project, MS SQL Server and many more.
 Students can access the using a RIT Computer Account to authenticate.

 CAST School of Engineering Technology - MSDNAA

-All students in the MMET/PS department are provided with private network storage for saving files related to course work.
-The file share can be accessed at \\719-fileshare.main.ad.rit.edu\Students$\<username>Instructions to map a network drive:
+All students in the MMET and Packaging Science departments are provided with private network storage for saving files related to course work.
+The file share can be accessed at \\soet-students.main.ad.rit.edu\Students$\<username>

 If you need to access the share off campus you will need to use the RIT VPN client: